elastic/search-ui/packages/react-search-ui/README.md

 In this case, we provide a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html), called [withSearch](./src/withSearch.js), which gives you access to work directly with Search UI's [Context](#context).
-This let's you create your own components for Search UI.
+This let's you create your own Components for Search UI.

 Ex.
 Creating a Component for clearing all filters